Skip to main content

 Queen Cheorin/So-yong/Bong-hwan – an entertaining combo that Hye-sun pulls off fabulously.

 There is a lot of discussion online about when/how So-yong and Bong-hwan are in control of the physical body, how So-yong’s memories come into the picture, whether it is So-yong or Bong-hwan whom Cheoljong loves, aren’t there LGBTQ implications, and other such questions.
-I think we don’t need to over-alanyse this character since she can’t be completely logically explained.
+I think we don’t need to over-analyse this character since she can’t be completely logically explained.
 Isn’t she just whatever the writers created her to be?

 In her own way, So-yong is strong-willed and feisty.
 When (young) Hwa-jin says that a way to see her (own) late mother would be to die herself, So-yong immediately runs off to try to die (and she and boy Cheoljong trying to kill each other in the well is so cute and poignant at the same time – two children who see death as a viable choice…).
 When Kim Jwa-guen (Kim Tae-woo, the kindly book boss in Romance is a bonus book!) tells her she is to be a pawn in the power play, she asks, “What if I say no?”
 Trying his best to understand his royal wife’s behaviour, Cheoljong quips, “You were always a little odd but never this weird.”
 Thus, So-yong is no meek, insipid young lady (while Hwa-jin is insipid alright).
 With Bong-hwan (Choi Jin-hyuk), we have her merging into a different kind of eccentric, strong-willed and feisty queen.
 She ends the show as dignified and fair-minded Queen Cheorin.